ntnn/tensile/README.md

-# gorrect your systems
+# tensile your systems

-gorrect is a yak shaving exercise to write a config management ecosystem a la Puppet, Ansible, Chef etc.pp. in go.
+tensile is a yak shaving exercise to write a config management ecosystem a la Puppet, Ansible, Chef etc.pp. in go.

 The existing config management solutions all have hefty pros and cons and require either infrastructure, hacks, wrappers and/or get very complicated the more complex the deployment becomes.

-gorrect isn't supposed to be a one-size-fits-all solution but rather a library with which it becomes easy to implement requirements - all with the added benefit of Go tooling.
+tensile isn't supposed to be a one-size-fits-all solution but rather a library with which it becomes easy to implement requirements - all with the added benefit of Go tooling.